mosser/sec-labs/lab_1/step_2.md

 ## Objectives

-  1. Goes from plain C to library
+  1. Goes from plain C to library;
   2. Use the Arduino C/C++ library to code the feature;
   3. Abstracting low level I/O call through function calls.